 No doubt, international communication can be very effective.
 However, 64% of all advertising campaigns for established brands and 45% of communication for "new" products do not cause a sales effect.
-Most often they fail due to details that are less than optimal.
+Often even good communication ideas fail due to executional details that are less than optimal.